 The table below lists the essential Device Lending commands needed to make a device available to systems on the PCIe network (Lend out) and use (Borrow) a device on a remote system.
 The SMART-IO software and eXpressWare software must be installed and configured prior to using these commands.

 |Command||Lending or borrow side use||Meaning|

 The Lending and borrowing side will have different system requirements depending on the type of device and required functionality.
 Both sides must be running Dolphins eXpressWare driver DIS 5.5.0 or newer and have the Dolphin SMART-IO module installed and configured.
-The functionality is currently only available with Dolphins PXH810 and PXH830 adapter cards.
+The functionality is currently available with Dolphins PXH810, PXH830, PXH840 and MXH830 adapter cards.